-- A. The original blood product codes (pre-modification codes) must be documented on the transfer forms.
-To determine the pre-modification code, the technologist may: - 1.
-Review the Unit History report for that unit to determine the original product code, or - 2.
-Refer to the Irradiated Product Credit Job Aid. - B. In cases where the Blood Bank may require a credit for a blood product from the supplier for products not involved in a transfer.
-In these cases the blood supplier should be contacted before submitting the form, to determine whether the blood product should be physically returned to the supplier.
+- A. In cases where the Blood Bank may require a credit for a blood product from the supplier for products not involved in a transfer the blood supplier should be contacted before submitting the form, to determine whether the blood product should be physically returned to the supplier.
 The appropriate form should be used to submit the credit. - 1.
 For Versiti Blood products, submit: - a.
-The Versiti Component Credit Form (for a credit without returning the product) or - b.
-The Versiti Component Return/Credit (if the product is physically being returned).
-In the Credit/Return Reason section, mark the applicable box ("broken", "expired", or "other" with a brief explanation). - 2.
-For ARC products, submit the ARC form Credit Request for Products Non-Physical Return.
-For example, use this form if an ARC plasma unit breaks in thawing. - 3.
-For products from other suppliers (i.e LifeSouth, South Texas), contact the original receiving hospital, usually Royal Oak or the blood supplier for instruction.
+The Versiti Blood Product Return Form.
+If the product is not physically being returned mark the applicable box and indicate the credit/return reason in the comment box. - 2.
+For products from other suppliers (i.e LifeSouth, South Texas, ARC), contact the original receiving hospital, usually Royal Oak or the blood supplier for instruction.